martijngonlag/local-stack/README.md

 # Local Stack

-Local Stack aims to simplify local development and testing on Kubernetes by providing a fast, easy, and repeatable setup process for deploying StreamNative platform and Apache Pulsar.
-It allows for quick deployment and tear down with a single command, and has modular design for adding additional applications through ArgoCD.
+Local Stack streamlines the deployment of a multi-node Kubernetes cluster for local dev and testing, and utilizes OLM and ArgoCD to offer a fast, easy, and repeatable process for deploying operators and apps.

 ## Table of Contents